 What happens next if the semen analysis results aren’t perfect?
 Well, that depends.

+First, keep in mind that if there are slight abnormalities in one or more of the parameters (count, motility, and/or morphology), that doesn’t mean that natural conception is impossible.
+It may just take a little longer.
 There are several things you can do to improve the health of your sperm.
-Aside from diet and lifestyle changes, certain nutritional supplements can help support normal male fertility.
+Aside from diet and lifestyle changes, certain nutritional supplements may help support healthy male fertility.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.